 By using a multi-disciplinary approach, we will strive to provide high quality health care services in a cost effective manner that increases the probability of beneficial patient outcomes, while reducing the probability of adverse patient outcomes.
 Health care will be rendered within the constraints of custody.
 LOCATION

 The Health Services Department is located between I and G unit on the north corridor of the USP and in areas of the old dorm and administration building at the Satellite Camp (SCP).
-For CMU inmates, the medical room is located in the program area.
+For CMU inmates, the medical room is located on B-range in the unit.